ncsa/ncsa_system_documentation/docs/source/common/slurm/monitor.rst

 ----------------------------------

 Slurm will block your job from starting if there's a reservation scheduled to start before your job would finish.

-If a reservation is blocking your job from starting, the ``squeue`` command will return a message like ``ReqNodeNotAvail, Reserved for maintenance`` for your job.
+If a reservation is blocking your job from starting, ``squeue`` will return a message like ``ReqNodeNotAvail, Reserved for maintenance`` for your job.
 You may be able to shorten the runtime of your job to fit in before the reservation starts.

 Useful Batch Job Environment Variables